azurerm_linux_virtual_machine cost estimation

 Common ways to reduce azurerm_linux_virtual_machine cost without changing the workload.

-Reserve VMs for steady-state workloads
+Use Spot VMs for interruptible workloads

 FAQ